puremourning/vimspector/README.md

 ### Save and restore

 Vimspector can save and restore breakpoints (and some other stuff) to a session file.
-The following commands exist for htat:
+The following commands exist for that:

 * `VimspectorMkSession [file name]` - save the current set of line breakpoints, logpoints, conditional breakpoints, function breakpoints and exception